Appliance hub

 | F12 | Control or wiring communication fault | power control | high |

-| F13 | Temperature sensor reading issue | sensor | medium |
+| F13 | A dryer-temperature sensing fault on a Hotpoint washer-dryer | sensor | high |

 | F15 | Water heating fault | heating | medium |